AckerlyXu/heima/articles/storage/storage-custom-domain-name.md

 Typically, you can manage your domain's DNS settings on your domain registrar's website.
 Each registrar has a similar but slightly different method of specifying a CNAME record, but the concept is the same.
 Some basic domain registration packages do not offer DNS configuration, so you may need to upgrade your domain registration package before you can create the CNAME record.

-1. Navigate to your storage account in the [Azure Portal](https://portal.azure.cn).
+1. Navigate to your storage account in the [Azure portal](https://portal.azure.cn).
 1. Under **BLOB SERVICE** on the menu blade, select **Custom domain** to open the *Custom domain* blade.
 1. Log on to your domain registrar's website and go to the page for managing DNS.
 You might find this in a section such as **Domain Name**, **DNS**, or **Name Server Management**.
 1. Find the section for managing CNAMEs.
 You may have to go to an advanced settings page and look for the words **CNAME**, **Alias**, or **Subdomains**.
 1. Create a new CNAME record and provide a subdomain alias such as **www** or **photos**.
 Then provide a host name, which is your Blob service endpoint, in the format **mystorageaccount.blob.core.chinacloudapi.cn** (where *mystorageaccount* is the name of your storage account).
 The host name to use appears in item #1 of the *Custom domain* blade in the [Azure Portal](https://portal.azure.cn).
-1. In the text box on the *Custom domain* blade in the [Azure Portal](https://portal.azure.cn), enter the name of your custom domain, including the subdomain.
+1. In the text box on the *Custom domain* blade in the [Azure portal](https://portal.azure.cn), enter the name of your custom domain, including the subdomain.
 For example, if your domain is **contoso.com** and your subdomain alias is **www**, enter **www.contoso.com**.
 If your subdomain is **photos**, enter **photos.contoso.com**.
 The subdomain is *required*.
 1. Select **Save** on the *Custom domain* blade to register your custom domain.
-If the registration is successful, you will see a message stating that your storage account was successfully updated.
+If the registration is successful, you will see a portal notification that your storage account was successfully updated.

 Once your new CNAME record has propagated through DNS, your users can view blob data by using your custom domain, so long as they have the appropriate permissions.